 Many USADA DCOs take on this role already having medical expertise, whether it’s experience as an emergency medical technician or phlebotomist, or they have a background in anti-doping.
 Regardless, every USADA DCO undergoes extensive hands-on training and a rigorous certification process before entering the field.
 USADA DCOs also attend bi-annual training sessions, where they must pass a recertification exam.

 Athletes have both rights and responsibilities when it comes to testing, including the right to complete a training session or other activity while the DCO or notifying chaperone observes the athlete for an out-of-competition test.
-Athletes in USADA’s registered testing pool are also required to file Whereabouts and be available for no-notice testing at any time.
+Athletes in USADA’s Whereabouts testing pools (RTP and CAP) are also required to file Whereabouts and be available for no-notice testing at any time.
 These rights and responsibilities are key to ensuring that USADA maintains a robust anti-doping program that protects clean sport and athletes’ rights.

 While USADA DCOs are charged with upholding testing protocols, they also have athletes’ wellbeing at the forefront of their minds and understand that athletes are people with busy lives, responsibilities, and pressing concerns that aren’t related to anti-doping.
 With this in mind, USADA DCOs will try to be as accommodating as possible when it comes to testing and working around athletes’ lives.
 For example, a DCO will always give athletes plenty of time to celebrate a podium moment or engage with media after notifying them for an in-competition test.

 However, DCOs do have to comply with international standards and USADA testing protocols, so there are limits to what they can do to accommodate athletes in relation to testing.